petedermott/roleplaying-characters/jakara.md

 ## Notes for Tom:
 - I thought her patron could be the cultist who managed to banish her to the demiplane, could he be unaware of their link?
 Maybe risen in rank in his organisation since she was banished?

+## Additional notes
+child not kicked out of binding, co-exist other devil binders remember what they did, we do not entity is one with me, left with normal feelings. osra fight, broke network, saw devil both vunerable and very alone made a pact, left to guide yoko

+devil would have a name, idea of how old it is, devil is patron

+Lore: Devils